-- 1. A provisional results list must be put on the official results board and the website as soon as possible.
+- 1. A provisional results list must be put on the website as soon as possible.
 Small errors should be submitted for correction as soon as possible to the score keeper. - 2.
 By default, the results timing is: - a.
-Within one hour after the end of the GPS download: display of the provisional results. - b.
-By 10h00 the following day: written complaints (in English) handed to the Meet Director or Technical Delegate. - 3.
+As soon as possible: display of the provisional results. - b.
+By 10h00 the following day: written complaints (in English) handed to the Meet Director. - 3.
 This timetable can be adjusted by each organizer. - 4.
 The official task & competition results are displayed when all complaints have been dealt with. - 5.
 The maximum time window for complaints on the last competition day is 30 minutes after the publication of provisional results. - 6.
 In the event of a time-consuming complaint and protest, the organisation has the right to run a prize-giving ceremony with provisional results.